alexandreweiss/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

     SCHEMA

-- To obtain best latency, you should :
+- To obtain best latency, you have to :

-  - Enable [FastPath](https://docs.microsoft.com/en-us/azure/expressroute/about-fastpath) on your ExR Gateway whenever it is possible
+  - Enable [FastPath](https://docs.microsoft.com/en-us/azure/expressroute/about-fastpath) on your Express Route Gateway.
+This is available starting with Ultra Performance SKU/ErGw3AZ gateway.

+  - If you terminate your Express Route circuit in a Virtual Wan Hub or if you have to cross vNet peerings, FastPast is not available in these scenarios.

   - if you target Azure Region that supports Availability Zones, test latency from VMs located in each of the 3 zones initiating tcp handshake to an Oracle VM.